debiai/docs/documentation/debiai/gettingStarted/installation/README.md

     ports:
       - 3000:3000
     volumes:
-      - ./DEBIAI_data:/app/data
+      - ./debiai_data:/app/data
 ```

 _Volume:_

-If you want to make the inserted data persistant, you can set a volume folder.
-By default, a **DEBIAI_data** folder will be created.
-If you don't want a volume, you can remove it.
-If you want to change the folder path, create a folder where you want and replace "./DEBIAI_data" by the path of your folder.
-Make sure that the folder is empty before running DebiAI.
+If you want to change the folder path, create a folder where you want and replace "./debiai_data" by the path of your folder.
+Make sure there is nothing related to DebiAI in the folder because it might be removed.

-## Docker
+## Docker build

 **Requierments :**
 - [Git](https://git-scm.com/book/fr/v2/D%C3%A9marrage-rapide-Installation-de-Git)